Neeraj Goyat: Goyat vs. Nunes

 On May 21, 2024, it was announced that Goyat would face Brazilian YouTuber and comedian Whindersson Nunes on the undercard of the Jake Paul vs. Mike Tyson event at the AT&T Stadium in Arlington, Texas, United States, which is globally hosted on Netflix for July 20, 2024.
 However, due to personal health issues with Mike Tyson, the event was postponed and rescheduled for November 15, 2024.
 The fight was later announced to be in the super middleweight division and a six-round bout.
 During the press conference, Goyat predicted Mike Tyson would defeat Jake Paul, which led Paul to set up bets with Goyat and Bruce Carrington for $1 million each and Katie Taylor for her full fight purse.
 At the weigh-ins, Nunes weighed in at 164 lbs (74 kg), and Goyat weighed in at 162 lbs (73 kg).
 Nunes and Goyat showed respect during their face-off.
 Goyat defeated Nunes via unanimous decision, with the judges scoring the bout 59–55, 60–54 (x2) in favour of Goyat.
 After the bout, fans expressed their disgust with Goyat online for his unsportsmanship by dry-humping Nunes in the corner during the fight.

-Goyat vs. Albaher
+Goyat vs. Taylor

 On November 16, 2025, it was announced that Goyat would face American social media influencer Slim Albaher on the Misfits Mania – The Fight Before Christmas undercard scheduled for December 20 at the Dubai Duty Free Tennis Stadium in Dubai, United Arab Emirates.
+On December 5, Albaher withdrew from the bout following an injury sustained during training, and was replaced with American mixed martial artist Anthony Taylor.
 The bout will be recognized as MF–professional, meaning it will not be recorded on Goyat's official record.